asgardeo/asgardeo-auth-js-core/packages/auth-js/README.md

 // Instantiate the SessionStore class const store = new SessionStore();

-// Instantiate the AsgardeoAuthClient and pass the config object and the store object as an argument into the constructor. const auth = new AsgardeoAuth.AsgardeoAuthClient(config, store);
+// Instantiate the AsgardeoAuthClient and pass the store object as an argument into the constructor. const auth = new AsgardeoAuth.AsgardeoAuthClient(store);

+// Initialize the instance with the config object. auth.initialize(config);

 // To get the authorization URL, simply call this method. auth.getAuthorizationURL()